-The Environmental Science Technician A.A.S. program is a workforce education program with two concentrations.
-Students can prepare to become an Environmental Science Technician with a concentration in Environmental Studies.
+The Environmental Science Technician A.A.S. program is a workforce education program offering two specialized tracks.
+Students have the option to choose between concentrations in Environmental Studies or Occupational Safety.

 Students in the Environmental Studies concentration will be prepared to obtain employment as environmental sampling and testing technicians, environmental monitoring technicians, water and wastewater technicians, provide environmental mitigation services and other environmentally related jobs.